Bakerloo line extension: 2019: Detailed consultation

-As with previous consultations, local campaign groups, developers and several local councils supported the extension, with Back the Bakerloo urging the now Prime Minister Boris Johnson to support the extension and contribute to its construction cost.
+As with previous consultations, local campaign groups, developers and several local councils supported the extension, with Back the Bakerloo urging Prime Minister Boris Johnson to support the extension and contribute to its construction cost.
 TfL had warned that only 9,000 of 25,000 homes could be built on the Old Kent Road if the extension was not built.

-Bromley Council welcomed the confirmation of the extension to Lewisham, however they also claimed that an extension to Hayes had been "resoundingly rejected" in 2014, and that they would challenge the proposed extension in their response.
-They added that they would prefer investment to serve Bromley town centre and that Bromley residents preferred fast trains to London Bridge than the Underground.
+Bromley Council welcomed the confirmation of the extension to Lewisham, but claimed that an extension to Hayes had been "resoundingly rejected" in 2014, and that it would challenge the proposed extension in its response.
+It added that it would prefer investment to serve Bromley town centre and that Bromley residents preferred fast trains to London Bridge rather than the Underground.
 Opposition councillors criticised this as ignoring the opinions of local residents, stating that 68% of Bromley residents supported the extension to Hayes in the 2014 TfL consultation.

 In September 2019, Sainsbury's and Mount Anvil had submitted a planning application to build 1,161 homes and a new supermarket on the site of the current New Cross Gate Retail Park.
 The October 2019 TfL consultation explained that the site was required for construction of the extension, and that other suggested worksite locations were too small or would damage the environment.
 After negative feedback from the local community, campaign groups and TfL, Sainsbury's and Mount Anvil subsequently withdrew their application in February 2020, stating that the extension had "blighted the site", making their development unfeasible.